Council President Heather deJong Biography

 Councilman Paul Mummolo Biography

 Paul Mummolo has lived in Brick since 1969.
-He is married with 2 children and three grandchildren.
+He is married with 2 children and four grandchildren.

 Councilman Mummolo has a long and successful career in the advertising and medical fields and has also worked in construction.
 His professional career includes working as an account executive with an advertising agency where he developed marketing plans and sales programs for various industrial companies.
 He launched Manufacturers Mart, an industrial publication in New Jersey, and was a Major Account Executive for Remodeling News, a predominant publication throughout the North East region.